marcusoftnet/marcusoftnet.github.io/_posts/2015-03-04-node-with-coffeescript---not-a-piece-of-cake.md

 ## Initialize project and more

-Initalization of the project is straight forward for any Node developer, especially if you [rely](https://www.marcusoft.net/2014/02/mnb-npm.html) on the [tool](https://www.marcusoft.net/2014/02/mnb-packagejson.html).
+Initialization of the project is straight forward for any Node developer, especially if you [rely](https://www.marcusoft.net/2014/02/mnb-npm.html) on the [tool](https://www.marcusoft.net/2014/02/mnb-packagejson.html).

 Start by doing: